 Our reach is huge and we can make a difference.

-UK ELT can make a difference
+Our international sector can make a difference

 The climate crisis can feel overwhelming – action can feel pointless in face of damage caused by the biggest companies, government inaction, the sheer scale of the crisis and the work to be done.